-Our draft decision is higher than the Council's proposal.
-There are two major contributing factors.
+Our forecast revenue from trade waste and miscellaneous services is higher than the Council's proposal.
+The Council noted this and made no further comment.330 There are two major contributing factors.

-First, during our review, the Council proposed set prices and corresponding volumes for a number of miscellaneous services that it had initially proposed to be quoted on a case by case basis and therefore had not forecast revenue from these services.
-We have included the updated volumes and revenue from these services.
-MJA found the Council's volumetric forecasts to be reasonable.243
+First, during our review, the Council proposed set prices and corresponding volumes for a number of miscellaneous services that it had initially proposed to be quoted on a case-by-case basis and therefore had not forecast revenue from these services.
+We have included the updated forecast volumes and revenue from these services.
+MJA found the Council's volumetric forecasts to be reasonable.331

-Second, we also adjusted the Council's forecast trade waste volumes for growth.
+Second, we adjusted the Council's forecast trade waste volumes for growth.
 MJA found that the Council had not forecast growth in volume numbers and found this was not appropriate.
 It recommended adjusting trade waste volumes by: